dallaylaen/perl-mvc-neaf/README.md

 # OVERVIEW

-Neaf offers very simple rules to build very simple applications.
+Neaf offers a simple, yet powerful way to create simple web-applications.
-For the lazy, by the lazy.
+By the lazy, for the lazy.

 It has a lot of similarities to [Dancer](https://metacpan.org/pod/Dancer2) and